Search for electroweak-scale dijet resonances using trigger-level analysis with the ATLAS detector in $132$ fb$^{-1}$ of

 To parameterise the impact of the uncertainties on the signal, a double-sided Crystal Ball function~\cite{Oreglia:1980cs,HIGG-2014-04} was fit to the nominal and systematically varied \Zprime \mjj distributions.
 The impact of each nuisance parameter on the mean and the width of the Gaussian core of the function is assigned as systematic uncertainty both for \Zprime and Gaussian-shaped resonance signals.
 The dominant sources of uncertainty in the mean of the signal is the uncertainty in the jet flavour composition ranging from \qtyrange{8}{20}{\GeV} with rising signal mass.
 It is followed by the jet flavour response and the in situ uncertainties both ranging approximately from \qtyrange{2}{12}{\GeV}.
 The uncertainty in the width of the signal is small with all nuisance parameters having a sub-\unit{\GeV} impact.

 For the systematic uncertainties in the background, the ratios of the systematic up and down variations of the \mjj distributions to the nominal distribution were symmetrised and fit with a fifth degree polynomial.
-The resulting coefficients $c_{jk}$, $k=1...5$ for each systematic uncertainty $j$ were used to parameterise the shape of this uncertainty in the background ansatz in \cref{eq:backgroundfit} while its amplitude is a nuisance parameter $\theta_j$ with normal constraint in the likelihood.
+The resulting coefficients $c_{jk}$, $k=1...5$ for each systematic uncertainty $j$ were used to parameterise the shape of this uncertainty in the background ansatz in \cref{eq:backgroundfit}, treating it as fully correlated across \mjj.
+The amplitude for each is a nuisance parameter $\theta_j$ with normal constraint in the likelihood.

 The systematic uncertainties in the signal and background contributions were treated as uncorrelated.